hackclub/hackclub/workshops/login_auth/README.md

 ![App nickname](https://cloud-8tdv8wfuj.vercel.app/8.png)

-Then you will see some sort of JavaScript code so don't worry about that, it is the code which contains some keys like API Key, Domain key which helps your FIREBASE project to connect to your webpage and for that you need to copy this code and paste it into HTML code before `</body>` tag.
+Then you will see some sort of JavaScript code so don't worry about that, it is the code which contains some keys like API Key, Domain key which helps your FIREBASE project to connect to your webpage and for that you need to save this code anywhere or just copy/paste into the notes as it will required in coding part.

-Also include FIREBASE JS SDK before that code.
+Also include below two lines with above code.

 ```javascript
 <script src="https://www.gstatic.com/firebasejs/7.19.1/firebase-app.js"></script>